sea350/ustart_go/globals/README.md

 ## Create a new [Go] file using the name "envVariables"

-Copy the following feilds into that new file and fill in any feild marked in the comments
+Copy the following code into that new file and fill in any feild marked in the comments

 ```
 package globals